-- Enter your user ID and password, which will be your date of birth, and captcha code.
+- Enter your user ID and password, which will be your date of birth, and captcha code given on the login page.
 After you log in, different tabs will open like “my account”, “dashboard”, etc. http://incometaxindiaefiling dot gov dot in/ (Login)

-- Once you login to the website chooses the form applicable for the purpose of filing return.
+- Once you login to the website, choose the form applicable for the purpose of filing return.

 - In case of other forms such as ITR-2, ITR-2A, ITR-3 and ITR4 the taxpayers will be required to download the relevant form from the website.

-- It is significant to verify the form, as without verification, the filed ITR is not valid.
+- As per the income tax guide, it is significant to verify the form, as without verification, the filed ITR is not valid.

-So, with the help of these links and by following the above mentioned steps an individual can e-file the Income Tax Return.
-We hope that you will, no longer, find the process of filing ITR daunting.
+So, with the help of these links and by following the steps mentioned in this income tax guide, an individual can e-file the Income Tax Return.
+Hopefully, this article has made the process of filing ITR less daunting for you.
 If you have any tips or experiences you’d like to share, we’d love to read about it in the comments section.